EliahKagan/gitscripts/BUGS.md

 ### All

-- There are no manpages.
+- There are no man pages.

 ### `git_lsx`